What is Tracker?

 - Protractors and tape measures provide easy distance and angle measurements.

-- Circle fitter tool fits circles to 3 or more points.
+- Circle fitter tool fits circles to 3 or more points, steps or tracks.

 - Define custom variables for plotting and analysis.